-In May 2021, Johnny and Dockita Mills moved home to Montgomery from Chattanooga, Tennessee, to plant a church in the Ridgecrest neighborhood where he grew up.
+Johnny and Dockita Mills moved home to Montgomery from Chattanooga, Tennessee, in 2021 to plant a church in the Ridgecrest neighborhood where he was raised.

-“The Lord is all over [Johnny],” said Neal Hughes, MBA director of missions.
+“The Lord is all over [Johnny],” said Neal Hughes, Montgomery Baptist Association director of missions.

-“There was a black gentleman on one side, a white man on the other,” Mills recalled.
-“The black man seemed like I knew him, but I couldn’t recognize his face.
+“There was a Black gentleman on one side, a white man on the other,” Mills recalled.
+“The Black man seemed like I knew him, but I couldn’t recognize his face.
 The white man told me to go get my Bible.
 ‘Without it, you won’t understand the people down front.’
-I said, ‘Okay, I want to get a Bible and come back.’
+I said, ‘OK, I want to get a Bible and come back.’
 Then he told me, ‘Never use your Bible to manipulate or control people.’”

 The dream didn’t make sense at the time, but Mills kept praying for direction.
 After subsequent visits to his mother in Montgomery, family members there began reaching out to tell Mills what was occurring, telling him of one young man shot and killed in their community.